SPDF | SDAC | Data Portal | DMP | PDMP | CMAD

-Heliophysics research works to determine the nature and dynamic interactions of the Sun, the heliosphere, the plasma environments of the planets and interstellar space.
-This research relies on observations – as well as models based on such observations – from a fleet of strategically placed NASA spacecraft, known as the Heliophysics System Observatory.
+Heliophysics research seeks to understand the nature and dynamic interactions of the Sun, the heliosphere, and the plasma environments of the planets and interstellar space.
+This research relies on observations – as well as models based on such observations – from a fleet of strategically placed NASA spacecraft, known as the Heliophysics System Observatory (HSO).
 The data from these missions are publicly available through the Heliophysics Data Portal.
-In addition to data, related documentation, tools and services are also available to the community.
-The collection of data and their associated resources are termed the Heliophysics Data Environment, or HPDE.
+The collection of this data, along with related documentation, tools, and services is termed the Heliophysics Digital Resource Library, or the HDRL.

 As technology advances, the heliophysics community continually gathers more data at an ever-quicker pace.
-To manage such large amounts of information, the Heliophysics Division established a science data management policy in 2007, and continues to revise as needed.
-The latest version, 1.2, was published in 2016.
-This policy emphasizes NASA’s open data policy and the need to archive and curate data in standard formats.
-As NASA moves towards a more flexible environment, the Heliophysics Division is working to adopt an open source data analysis software model.
+To manage such large amounts of information, the Heliophysics Division established a science data management policy that emphasizes NASA’s open data policy and the need to archive and curate data in standard formats.
+To ensure the use of standard formats and to enable the open sharing of software, data, and knowledge, the data policy also requires missions to maintain a Project Data Management Plan (PDMP) and a Calibration and Measurement Algorithms Document (CMAD), and for research projects to maintain an Open Science and Data Management Plan (OSDMP), all using the templates hyperlinked from this text or the policy document.
+As NASA moves toward a more collaborative environment, the Heliophysics Division is working to adopt an open source data analysis software model.

-Presently, Heliophysics data is managed and curated in two archives, Solar Data Analysis Center, or SDAC, and Space Physics Data Facility, or SPDF, both are accessible via the data portal.
+Presently, Heliophysics data are managed and curated in two archives, the Solar Data Analysis Center (SDAC) and the Space Physics Data Facility (SPDF), both accessible via the data portal.
 SDAC mainly archives solar science and remote sensing data.
-The SPDF archives all ionosphere, thermosphere, mesosphere (ITM), magnetosphere, and heliosphere mission science (i.e. in-situ data).
+SPDF archives all ionosphere, thermosphere, mesosphere (ITM), magnetosphere, and heliosphere mission science (i.e., in-situ data).